 How is child support calculated?

-- an amount for other expenses, called special or extraordinary expenses
+Child support is usually made up of a basic monthly amount and an amount for other expenses, called special or extraordinary expenses.

-The Child Support Guidelines have a Child Support Table for each province and territory.
+Each province and territory has a Child Support Table.
 The Table shows the basic monthly amounts of child support to cover expenses like clothes, food, and school supplies.
 The basic amount is also called the table amount.

 The table amount is based on the gross annual income of the payor parent and the number of children they have to support.
-Gross annual income means total income before paying taxes and most other deductions.
-It is usually the amount on line 150 of the payor parent's income tax return.
+Gross annual income is the total income a person earns in the year before subtracting taxes and other deductions.
+It is usually the amount on line 150 on your income tax return.

 Special or extraordinary expenses